Implantable PA sensor for heart failure linked to positive 1-year outcomes

 Endotronix, now an Edwards Lifesciences company, has shared updated data on the safety and effectiveness of its Cordella Pulmonary Artery (PA) Sensor System for managing heart failure patients.

 According to new data from the PROACTIVE-HF study, treatment with the Cordella system was associated with significantly reduced risks of all-cause mortality and heart failure hospitalization after one year.
-The study, based on more than 450 patients presenting New York Heart Association (NYHA) class III symptoms, also tracked quality-of-life data, finding that Kansas City Cardiomyopathy Questionnaire scores were down 10.5% and six-minute walk times were up 13.3% among Cordella patients.
+The study, based on more than 450 patients presenting New York Heart Association (NYHA) class III symptoms, also tracked quality-of-life data, finding that Kansas City Cardiomyopathy Questionnaire scores were up 10.5% and six-minute walk scores were up 13.3% among Cordella patients.

 “These data are consistent and compelling, validating that PA pressure-guided therapy improves heart failure outcomes,” PRACTIVE-HF principal investigator Liviu Klein, MD, MS, section chief of advanced heart failure, mechanical circulatory support, pulmonary hypertension, and heart transplant at the University of California San Francisco, said in a statement.
 “The trial results add to the growing understanding of the impact of comprehensive data—seated PA pressure and vital signs – to further improve outcomes, inform remote medical adjustments and directly engage heart failure patients in their own care.
 In the trial, clinicians reduced the PA pressures of congested patients by optimizing guideline-directed medical therapy and diuretics to improve heart function.
 And unique to Cordella, patients have visibility to their health data that helps drive their engagement and compliance.”